jimfo92/email_client/README.md

 A front-end for an email client that makes API calls to send and receive emails.

 ## Features
-  - Register and login
+  - Register and login.
-  - Send Mail
+  - Send Mail.
   - Mailbox: When a user visits their Inbox, Sent mailbox, or Archive, load the appropriate mailbox.
-  - View Email
+  - View Email.
-  - Reply Email
+  - Reply Email.

 ## To run the application
   - Install ***Django Environ*** for Django enviroment variables with ***pip3 install django-environ***